 Transfer Applicant Reviewers

-The Undergraduate Admission office reviews applicants to the College of Letters and Science.
-Applicants to the School of the Arts and Architecture; the Henry Samueli School of Engineering and Applied Science; the School of Nursing; and the School of Theater, Film and Television are reviewed by faculty members within the schools themselves.
+The Undergraduate Admission office reviews applicants to the UCLA College.
+Applicants to the School of the Arts and Architecture; Samueli School of Engineering ; the School of Nursing; and the School of Theater, Film and Television are reviewed by faculty members within the schools themselves.
 If you have additional questions regarding these programs, you should contact the schools directly.